zerotier/ZeroTierOne/service/README.md

 It provides a ready-made core I/O loop and a local HTTP-based JSON control bus for controlling the service.
 This control bus HTTP server can also serve the files in ui/ if this folder's contents are installed in the ZeroTier home folder.
 The ui/ implements a React-based HTML5 user interface which is then wrappered for various platforms via MacGap, Windows .NET WebControl, etc. It can also be used locally from scripts or via *curl*.

-### JSON API
+### Network Virtualization Service API

 The JSON API supports GET, POST/PUT, and DELETE.
 PUT is treated as a synonym for POST.

-Any JSON objects POSTed to the service are *extremely* type-sensitive due to the simple embedded C JSON parser that we use.
-If, for example, an integer field is quoted as a string, its contents may be ignored or an error 400 may be returned.
-Integer fields must be ASCII integers (no decimal point), and boolean fields must be *true* or *false*.
+Other methods including HEAD are not supported.

+Values POSTed to the JSON API are *extremely* type sensitive.
+Things *must* be of the indicated type, otherwise they will be ignored or will generate an error.
+Anything quoted is a string so booleans and integers must lack quotes.
+Booleans must be *true* or *false* and nothing else.
+Integers cannot contain decimal points or they are floats (and vice versa).
+If something seems to be getting ignored or set to a strange value, or if you receive errors, check the type of all JSON fields you are submitting against the types listed below.
+Unrecognized fields in JSON objects are also ignored.

-Each request to the API must be authenticated via an authentication token.
+API requests must be authenticated via an authentication token.
 ZeroTier One saves this token in the *authtoken.secret* file in its working directory.
 This token may be supplied via the *authToken* URL parameter (e.g. '?authToken=...') or via the *X-ZT1-Auth* HTTP request header.
-Static UI pages will be served without authentication but all other requests require it.
-In addition, a *jsonp* URL argument may be supplied to invoke JSONP response behavior.
-In this mode, JSON responses are passed into the function specified by the *jsonp* URL argument's value (e.g. '?jsonp=myJsonPHandler').
+Static UI pages are the only thing the server will allow without authentication.

+A *jsonp* URL argument may be supplied to request JSONP encapsulation.
+A JSONP response is sent as a script with its JSON response payload wrapped in a call to the function name supplied as the argument to *jsonp*.

 #### /status